-- 6.25 The Secretary of State must cancel an interception warrant if, at any time before its expiry date, he or she is satisfied that the warrant is no longer necessary on grounds falling within section 5(3) of RIPA.
-Intercepting agencies will therefore need to keep their warrants under continuous review.
-In practice, the responsibility to cancel a warrant will be exercised by an appropriate official on behalf of the Secretary of State. - 6.26 The cancellation instrument will be addressed to the person to whom the warrant was issued (the intercepting agency).
+- warrant will be exercised by a senior official in the warrant issuing department on behalf of the Secretary of State. - 6.26 The cancellation instrument will be addressed to the person to whom the warrant was issued (the intercepting agency).
 A copy of the cancellation instrument should be sent to those CSPs, if any, who have given effect to the warrant during the preceding twelve months.